 Eating fish regularly is part of a healthy diet, right?

-One should rather reduce eating meat and adding more fish because it’s the healthier alternative – at least we’ve learned that.
+One should rather reduce eating meat and add more fish because it’s the healthier alternative – at least we’ve learned that.

-Nowadays we know, that the fish we would have to eat to get our recommended omega 3, would contain far more toxins than our body should handle.
-So in the effort to eat healthy, we are actually doing more bad than good.
+Nowadays we know, that the fish we would have to eat to get our recommended omega-3, would contain far more toxins than our body should handle.
+So in the effort to eat healthily, we are actually doing more bad than good.

 And what about saturated fats and cholesterol everyone warns about when consuming meat?
 Unfortunately, almost the same amount can be found in fish.
 Between 15 and 30% of the fats are saturated fats that make the liver produce more artery-clogging cholesterol – which results in a higher risk for cardiovascular diseases.